LindsayElia/khan-academy-comparison-tool/README.md

 **1.** Evaluate Esprima and Acorn and provide justification for choosing one over the other.

-**2.** Test that program is supported by all modern versions of Firefox, Chrome, and Safari and IE 8+.
+**2.** Test that the program/framework is supported by all modern versions of Firefox, Chrome, and Safari and IE 8+.
 Make sure that the textarea is not blocking, or slowing down, user input in as many browsers as possible.